mctinker/Map-Tasker/README.md

 If still having Tkinter version problems, [refer to this StackOverflow post.](https://shorturl.at/iAIRX)

+Python installations that use 'pyenv' version management, take note: tcl-tk has been upgraded to version 9 (brew install tcl-tk), which may cause an error when importing tkinter.
+If this error occurs:
+- If running python 3.11.10 or lower, then the new tcl-tk is not recognized and you will get an import error for 'tkinter'.
+Issue the commands (in the order specified):\n
+    - 'brew uninstall tcl-tk',\n
+    - 'pyenv uninstall 3.11.xx'\n
+    - 'brew install tcl-tk8'\n
+    - 'pyenv install 3.11:latest'\n
+- if running python 3.12.4, upgrade to 3.12.7 (the latest): 'pyenv install 3.12:latest'\n
+- Python version 3.13.0 works fine with the new tcl-tk.\n

 ### 4

 If you are unable to upgrade to Python version 3.11 or higher, an older version of MapTasker is still available for Python version 3.10, via the command: